Skip to content

 Wireguard vs OpenVPN

 At this stage, the server is only accessible from within your home network, since it's shielded from the Internet by a firewall.
-One solution to enable remote access would be to "poke" multiple holes into the firewall and forward ports for each service from your router to the server.
-This would however expose multiple ports to the Internet and provide attackers with a larger attack surface to force their way into your network.
+Enabling remote access typically involves ‘poking’ multiple holes into the firewall, which exposes ports and increases vulnerability.

 OpenVPN installation